marifdam/marifdam/README.md

 - 🤔 Passionate about technology and looking to learn more about Web Development and DevOps.
 - 🎓 Graduated in Computer Networks at IBMR and currently studying Computer Science at UFRJ.
-- 💼 Working as a Software Developer at IBM.
+- 💼 Worked as a Software Developer at IBM.
 - 🌱 Learning more about new frameworks for frontend and backend development, and infrastructure as code.

 ## My Skills